rocBLAS programming guide#

 is to turn on logging

-by setting environment variable ROCBLAS_LAYER=2
+by setting the environment variable ROCBLAS_LAYER=2

 .
-For example if the user runs:
+For example, if the user runs:

 ROCBLAS_LAYER=2 ./rocblas-bench -f gemm -i 1 -j 0

-The above command will log:
+The above command logs the following:

 ./rocblas-bench -f gemm -r f32_r --transposeA N --transposeB N -m 128 -n 128 -k 128 --alpha 1 --lda 128 --ldb 128 --beta 0 --ldc 128